 One in nine of us will get cancer, as stated recently by the director of ICMR. and the W.H.O. statistics are that 1 in 4 of us will develop cancer in countries like India.
 It is imperative that we are prepared for it.
 It is predicted that a cancer outbreak will occur, primarily linked to lifestyle-related diseases.
 Cancer centres, are being seen as revenue-driven models, which is sad, because at the bottom of it is a patient who sometimes travels very far distances to come and get cancer care that has an element of financial toxicity involved and has an element of time toxicity that is involved because cancer care can be long.
 It can be short as well if you receive an early diagnosis.
 But cancer care can also be long if you are diagnosed in later stages; that means multiple visits to the hospital.
 That does involve a lot of time, toxicity, and of course, finances and logistics.

 I spent 20 years in London, and the great thing about the NHS was, of course, universal health coverage with its challenges.
 But the greatest thing was the peer review of a cancer centre.
-So for a cancer centre to be called a cancer centre, you had to have some tick boxes, like you had to have a multidisciplinary team; that is, you had to have a surgeon, a medical oncologist, a radiation oncologist, a radiologist, a pathologist, and a nuclear medicine person who all sit under one roof and make a plan for the patient.
+So for a cancer centre to be called a cancer centre, you had to have some tick boxes, like you had to have a multidisciplinary team (MDT); that is, you had to have a surgeon, a medical oncologist, a radiation oncologist, a radiologist, a pathologist, and a nuclear medicine person who all sit under one roof and make a plan for the patient.
 And it was mandatory for every cancer patient to be discussed in the MDT.
-And I am very glad to see that the NBI, that is, our national accreditation body, version six, mandates that all cancer patients should be discussed in an MD.
-The second important point was that cancer is a notifiable disease.
+And I am very glad to see that the NABH, that is, our national accreditation body, version six, mandates that all cancer patients should be discussed in an MDT.
+The second important point was that cancer was a notifiable disease-there was central registry.
 Cancer is notifiable in 17 states of India.
-If cancer is notifiable, we know what the true burden for our country is.
+If cancer is notifiable in every state, we know what the true burden for our country is.
 When we understand the actual burden, our prevention strategies and all key stakeholders align towards a single vision.
-This is because every UK cancer case had to be reported to the NHS, which had a clear idea.
-If a patient is treated in this center, this would be the survival, and this would be the mortality.
-The third important matrix was the publication of outcomes.
-What was the 30-day mortality after surgery?
-How many patients were living?
-How many patients were dying after surgery, radiation, or chemotherapy?
-If there was a surgeon in the NHS who was not removing an adequate number of lymph nodes for colorectal cancer surgeries, his name was in Daily Mail and he was sent for retraining.
+The third point is patient outcomes.
+This data was available to know the effectiveness of treatments being given—mainly mortality (30-day, 90-day post-surgery, radiotherapy or chemotherapy), morbidity, and survival.
+Publication of these outcomes is important to know how the country or the cancer centre is doing.

 Who decides the quality benchmark for a cancer centre?